Steven Hall (soccer)

-Steven Hall (born 16 January 2005) is an Australian professional footballer who plays as a goalkeeper for the academy of English Premier League club Brighton & Hove Albion.
+Steven James Hall (born 16 January 2005) is an Australian professional footballer who plays as a goalkeeper for the academy of English Premier League club Brighton & Hove Albion.

 Club career

 Adelaide United

 Hall begun his senior career at Adelaide United in the A-League, and is the youngest goalkeeper in A-League history having made his debut at 16 years and 350 days.
 Hall signed a scholarship contract with the club 7 months later, as a 17 year old.

 Brighton and Hove Albion

 On 26 January 2024, Hall signed for the youth academy of Premier League club Brighton & Hove Albion on a three-and-a-half-year contract for an undisclosed fee.

 International career

 Hall made the match-winning save in the penalty shootout of the 2025 U20 Asian Cup final, bringing Australia's their first ever title in the competition.